J0nas229/BlackMine/README.md

  *summon
  *weather
  *xp

-## Upcoming Update

-1.0alpha - remove the copy rigt add some some stuff

-1.0dev - Add more biomes is added

-1.0beta - Finish all biomes is added

-1.0 - More performance

  ...

 Attention!
-All version have new biomes added and more changes in biomes and more performances :)
+All version have new biomes added and more changes in biomes and more performances :) (not yet coming soon)

 ## TODO :